nalmadi/nalmadi.github.io/_posts/2025-11-07-student-interview-Mickey.md

 - People say you have time... you don't have time.
 There are highschoolers that probably have a more impressive resume that are going for the same positions, same internships that you are.
 Earlier you start, the better.
 - Also, slightly counterintuitively but, make time for yourself.
 Give yourself time to recharge your energy with activities you want to do because they mean something to you.
 Or try to find those activities if you haven't already (I'm still trying to find them)

-**In one word, how would you describe Colby College and why?**

-- Privileged